Introduction

 Bad data can cause workflows to fail or produce unexpected results.
 We can add tools to our workflows that record the raw values in the log file.

 Logging can occur at the workspace or Automation level in FME Flow.
-Choose a workspace Logger transformer or automation Log action to capture and record values at specific points of a workflow.
+Choose a workspace, Logger transformer, or automation Log action to capture and record values at specific points of a workflow.

 Logging Workspace Values